bbc/bigscreen-player/docs/tutorials/02-settings-and-overrides.md

 | `legacySubtitles` | This can be used to render subtitles using our legacy method, rather than the new method which utilises the third party imscJS library. | boolean |
 | `liveUhdDisableSentinels` | Disables any sentinels when consuming live UHD content | boolean |
 | `cacheSeekableRange` | Caches the seekable range so it can't be requested more than every 250ms for devices that struggle. | boolean |

+## Player Settings

+Player settings only apply to the MSE strategy.

+Player settings are provided to BigscreenPlayer during initialisation through the `.init()` function.
+They extend the player settings provided by Dash.js: (<http://cdn.dashjs.org/latest/jsdoc/module-Settings.html>).
+The default values are our recommendations to prevent various device issues.

+### `seekDurationPadding`

+Adds a padding that prevents seeking too close to the media's duration.

+Fixes:

+- Media element seeking back to start when end of stream is signalled during a seek to duration.
+- Media element failing to complete a seek to a time close to the duration when end of stream is signalled during the seek because of media tracks with unequal length.
+The padding prevents seeking into the time range up to the duration where only some tracks have data.